abu-compbio/netcentric/README.md

 3	1EFV
 ...
 ```
-The file is located at data/intact_nodupl_edge_file.txt
+The file is located at data/intact_nodupl_edge_file.txt where the first two columns contain the gene identifiers and the third column denotes the confidence level of the interaction.

 ```bash
 7589	13441	0.99